 - Social Security Administration Consent for Release of Information

-- Your supervisor will need to complete a Departmental Disability Claim Form, and
+- Your supervisor will need to provide a job description, and

 - You may be required to participate in independent medical evaluations and/or meetings with vocational rehabilitation specialists or nurse case managers.

 For further information, refer to the Long-Term Disability (LTD) Application Claim Process Checklist below.

 Will I be required to provide medical evidence or documentation?

 Yes.
 You must provide proof of disability that is satisfactory to the Claims Administrator.
 This proof is referred to as “medical evidence” based on objective clinical findings.
 The medical evidence must show that the disability prevents you from engaging in any occupation or employment for which you are reasonably suited by education, training, or experience, and qualifies you for benefits according to the terms of this Plan.

 To determine the nature and extent of your disability, you may be required to be examined by physicians, psychologists, or psychiatrists, and/or be interviewed by vocational rehabilitation specialists or nurse case managers.